brno-hof/fifth/README.md

 else
   # code here executed if top of stack is equal to zero
 then

+# if-conditions do not pop the topmost element

 # there are no loops
 # similar behaviour can be achieved by using recursive subroutines